Adaptive Multilevel Newton: A Quadratically Convergent Optimization Method: Proof of Theorem

-\begin{proof}[proof of Theorem \ref{thm svd phases}] By Lemma \ref{lemma411}, we see that one step of the first phase of the Low-Rank Newton method decreases the objective by $\gamma := \alpha \beta \eta^2 / (1 + \eta)>0$.
+By \cref{lemma411}, we see that one step of the first phase of the Low-Rank Newton method decreases the objective by $\gamma := \alpha \beta \eta^2 / (1 + \eta)>0$.
 By Lemma \ref{lemma411} we also note that the line-search can be applied to determine the step size parameter.
-This proves the result of the first phase of the Low-Rank Newton method.
-Next, by Lemma \ref{lemma core svd}, since $\frac{\sigma_{k, n}}{\sigma_{k, N+1}} \geq \varepsilon$ and $\lambda(\w{x}_{k}) \leq \eta$ by assumption, we take,
+This proves the result of phase \ref{low rank newton phase i} of the Low-Rank Newton method.